FREQUENTLY ASKED QUESTIONS

 Yes!
-In order to proceed with private study, students must have access to an instrument in the home (a digital piano with weighted keys or, preferably, an acoustic instrument).
-There are more options than ever for renting and purchasing pianos, please contact me for assistance.
+In order to proceed with private study, students must have access to an instrument in the home.
+Students will be most successful with an acoustic instrument, though a quality digital piano with 88 weighted keys may be used.

 What age do you start beginner students?